shibadityadeb/Sentence-constructor/README.md

 🔗 [https://sentence-constructor.vercel.app](https://sentence-constructor.vercel.app)

 > ⚠️ Note: The JSON Server runs locally.
-To see the complete functionality (including quiz questions), please run the API with `json-server` as described above.
+To see the complete functionality (including quiz questions), please run the API with `json-server`.